Stella Parton

 Stella Mae Parton (born May 4, 1949) is an American country singer and songwriter widely known for a series of country singles that charted during the mid-to-late-1970s, her biggest hit being "I Want to Hold You in My Dreams Tonight" in 1975.
-She is the younger sister of the country music entertainer Dolly Parton and the older sister of the singer Randy Parton and former actress Rachel Dennison.
+She is the younger sister of singer-songwriter Dolly Parton and the older sister of the late Randy Parton and former actress Rachel Parton George.

 Early life

-Parton was born in Sevierville, Tennessee, the sixth of 12 children born to Avie Lee Caroline (née Owens; 1923–2003) and Robert Lee Parton Sr. (1921–2000).
+Stella Mae Parton was born in Sevierville, Tennessee, the sixth of 12 children born to Avie Lee Caroline (née Owens; 1923–2003) and Robert Lee Parton Sr. (1921–2000).
 Dolly Parton is her elder sister by three years.
 When Stella was seven, she and Dolly appeared on a Knoxville television program, and two years later she debuted on radio.
 During this time, Stella and her sisters Willadeene and Cassie formed a group who sang gospel music and made commercials around East Tennessee.
 During her high school years, she began writing songs.
 She married Marvin Carroll Rauhuff just before her high school graduation in 1966.
 She had one son by this marriage.

 Recording career

 In 1967, Parton released her first album, In the Garden (a gospel project with Willadeene, Cassie and their mother).
 Shortly thereafter, she moved to Washington, D.C., and began performing at the Hillbilly Heaven club.
 Later moving to Nashville, she started her own record label, Soul, Country and Blues, in 1975 and released her first solo album, I Want to Hold You in My Dreams Tonight.
 Its title track was a substantial national hit, climbing into the country top ten.
 Its success earned her a major-label deal with Elektra in 1976.
-Her 1977 duet with Carmol Taylor, "Neon Woman", was somewhat successful, and she had three top 20 hits over 1977–1978 with "The Danger of a Stranger", "Four Little Letters" and "Standard Lie Number One".
+Her 1977 duet with Carmol Taylor, "Neon Woman", was somewhat successful, and she had three top 20 hits over 1977–1978 with "The Danger of a Stranger" (also a top 40 hit in the UK), "Four Little Letters" and "Standard Lie Number One".
 She had an additional top-40 hit with her sister Dolly's composition, "Steady as the Rain", in 1979.
 She recorded three albums for Elektra up to 1979.
 In 1984, Stella performed a song with Kin Vassey for the soundtrack of the movie Rhinestone, in which Dolly starred.

 Though her chart success tapered off after leaving Elektra in 1980, she continued to record, releasing albums for several independent labels, including Accord/Townhouse and Airborne.
 She is currently with Raptor Records.
 To date, she has released 22 albums and has had 28 charting singles.

 Parton has released a DVD, Live in Nashville, of footage from a 1990 concert in Nashville taken from the Attic Entertainment archives.
 It is the first of a planned Vintage Collection Series.

 In 2019, Parton released an album, Survivor.
 In addition to eight original songs, Survivor has a cover version of "Wake Me Up" by Avicii and Parton's interpretation of the Bob Seger classic, "Like a Rock".